What Makes LLM Agent Simulations Useful for Policy Practice? An Iterative Design Study in Emergency Preparedness: Policy Domain: Emergency Preparedness

-We began our partnership by introducing prior work on model-based emergency coordination and exploring how it could be extended with LLMs.
-At that stage, the policymaker team already understood both the promise and limitations of social simulations for their domain.
-They also recognized the natural-language generation capabilities of LLMs as potentially useful for addressing pressing challenges in emergency communication and social media management.
-Several members expressed particular interest in generating realistic variations of agent behavior through persona-based prompting techniques, seeing this as a way to capture community diversity and stress-test communication strategies.
-At the same time, the team made no commitment to incorporate simulation outcomes into their policy implementation, underscoring that the collaboration was exploratory rather than prescriptive.
+We began our partnership by introducing prior work on model-based emergency coordination and exploring how it could be extended with recent advances in LLMs.
+At that stage, the policymaker team was already familiar with both the promise and limitations of simulations in their domain.
+For example, while they were aware of existing agent-based models for emergency preparedness, they had not incorporated such tools into their process, citing concerns about their ability to capture the situational detail and institutional realities relevant to their practice.
+At the same time, the team recognized the potential relevance of LLMs' natural language capabilities for addressing their challenges related to emergency communication and social media dynamics.
+Several members expressed interest in generating realistic variations in agent behavior through persona-based prompting, viewing this as a way to capture community diversity and stress-test communication strategies.
+Notably, the team made no commitment to adapt simulation outputs into policy implementation, emphasizing that the collaboration was exploratory rather than prescriptive.